Speaker Explores Systemic Roots of Racism

 WOOSTER, Ohio — Efforts to eradicate racism in America through catchy slogans or swank diversity programs, while often well-intended, fall far short of their intended goal — and may be counterproductive.

 That argument formed the crux of anti-racism advocate Tim Wise’s thesis in his address to a captive crowd of students, faculty, staff, and visitors Tuesday night in McGaw Chapel.
-The lecture, sponsored by The College of Wooster’s Center for Diversity and Global Engagement, Human Resources, the Department of Africana Studies, the Office of Multicultural Affairs, and the Office of the President, was the final event associated with the Wooster Forum’s semester-long examination of the topic of race.
+The lecture, sponsored by The College of Wooster’s Center for Diversity and Inclusion, Human Resources, the Department of Africana Studies, the Office of Multicultural Affairs, and the Office of the President, was the final event associated with the Wooster Forum’s semester-long examination of the topic of race.

 “Within 30 years, this country will be half white and half people of color, said Wise.
 “If we don’t find a way to create better equity, we will not survive as a people.
 We have to be prepared to engage this fact.
 It’s fine to disagree and debate, but we can’t act like it doesn’t matter.”

 Wise’s engaging delivery and sobering message mixed wit and sarcasm with facts and figures and left members of the audience with plenty to contemplate.

 “Diversity is not sufficient for equity and justice,” he said.
 “It puts the pressure on ‘them’ (people of color) to be part of ‘our’ thing.
 It’s like saying, ‘you can be a part of it, but don’t think about changing it.’”